You a Princess?

 pray about everything."

-how many of us are anxious ~ for and about many
+how easy it is to be anxious ~ for and about many

 1) We haven't asked for it. or...

-to the place of freedom and walking in the fullness of grace begins by yielding our hearts and lives to the
+to such a place of freedom and walking in the fullness of grace begins by yielding our hearts and lives to the

 One who possesses the power to save, heal, and help us; the only One